cheungh/angularjs_codeigniter/README.md

 2. Import database.sql in your database
 3. Change BASE_URL -> scripts/app/config/app.config.js (Optional. you can change to your server name or server path)
 4. Change Database user password  -> CI/application/config/database.php
 5. bower install on root project folder
+6. default username stored in database script is admin / password